Course code: ACCT-UB.0003

 - The class relies on your participation.
 However, you will not be penalized for missing classes.
 You need NOT email me if you plan to miss a class, be late, or leave early.

 The grades will be based on the assignments (20%), midterm exam (30%), and final (50%).
-If your score on the midterm is poor but the final score is good, your final will count towards 100%.
-It is not necessary for you to get a full score on the assignments; any score above 80% is considered a passing score.
-The final exam will not be rescheduled for any reasons except medical or family emergencies.
+If your score on the midterm is poor, but the final score is good, your final will count towards 100%.
+You need not get a full score on the assignments; any score above 80% is considered a passing score.
+The final exam will not be rescheduled for any reason except medical or family emergencies.